 If the FDA or a comparable foreign regulatory authority approves MM120, MM402 or any other product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion and recordkeeping for the product candidates and underlying product substance will be subject to extensive and ongoing regulatory requirements.
-These requirements include submissions of safety and other post-marketing information and reports, registration, as well as continued compliance with cGMP, and with good clinical practices ("GCPs"), for any clinical trials that we conduct post-approval, all of which may result in significant expense and limit our ability to commercialize such product candidates.
-Additionally, a company may not promote "off-label" uses for its drug products.
-An off-label use is the use of a product for an indication that is not described in the product's FDA-approved label in the U.S. or for uses in other jurisdictions that differ from those approved by the applicable regulatory agencies.
+These requirements include submissions of safety and other post-marketing information and reports, registration, as well as continued compliance with cGMP, and with good clinical practices ("GCPs"), for any clinical trials that we conduct post-approval, all of which may result in significant expense and limit our ability to commercialize such product for an indication that is not described in the product's FDA-approved label in the U.S. or for uses in other jurisdictions that differ from those approved by the applicable regulatory agencies.
 Physicians, on the other hand, may prescribe products for off-label uses.
 Although the FDA and other regulatory agencies do not regulate a physician's choice of drug treatment made in the physician's independent medical judgment, they do restrict promotional communications from companies or their sales force with respect to off-label uses of products for which marketing clearance has not been issued.
 Later discovery of previously unknown problems with any approved product candidate, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- •restrictions on the labeling, distribution, marketing or manufacturing of MM120, MM402 or any other product candidates, withdrawal of such products from the market, or product recalls; - •untitled and warning letters, or holds on clinical trials; - •refusal by the FDA or other foreign regulatory body to approve pending applications or supplements to approved applications we filed or suspension or revocation of license approvals; - •requirements to conduct post-marketing studies or clinical trials; - •restrictions on coverage by third-party payors;
+- restrictions on the labeling, distribution, marketing or manufacturing of MM120, MM402 or any other product candidates, withdrawal of such products from the market, or product recalls; - untitled and warning letters, or holds on clinical trials; - refusal by the FDA or other foreign regulatory body to approve pending applications or supplements to approved applications we filed or suspension or revocation of license approvals; - requirements to conduct post-marketing studies or clinical trials; - restrictions on coverage by third-party payors;

-- •fines, restitution or disgorgement of profits or revenue; - ·suspension or withdrawal of marketing approvals; - •product seizure or detention, or refusal to permit the import or export of the product; and - •injunctions or the imposition of civil or criminal penalties.
+- fines, restitution or disgorgement of profits or revenue; - suspension or withdrawal of marketing approvals; - product seizure or detention, or refusal to permit the import or export of the product; and - injunctions or the imposition of civil or criminal penalties.